RuneSchool/RuneSchool.github.io/_posts/2024-4-12-about-the-system.md

 Notice all of the empty spots on the chart.
 Some of the empty spots don't have a current, existing English phoneme, but they may in the future.
 Some of the empty spots are possible alternative spellings for slightly different phoneme variations.
 Think of the toolkit as a playground.
 Within the confines of these patterns, you can have fun.

-For example, you may wish to use ᛟᚹ for your GOAT set, or you may wish to use ᛖᛄᚱ (FACE+R) for your SQUARE set.
-Go ahead and fill in the blanks to see what you can come up with!
+For example, you may wish to use ᛟᚹ for your GOAT set, use ᛖᛄᚱ (FACE+R) for your SQUARE set, or even move your NURSE set down to ᚢᚢᚱ.
+Go ahead and fill in the blanks.

 The [spelling standard](#spelling-standard) that we use at Rune School is designed to be as globally neutral as possible.
 Think of it as the way you may want to spell if you had a newspaper that reached the whole world.